Introduction to the Dissertation

 Abstract of Chapter Four

-The purpose of Chapter 4 is to defend a modest account of the phenomenon.
+The purpose of Chapter 4 is to defend a modest account of the phenomenon of collaborative inquiry.
 I argue that collaborative inquiry requires shared agency, though shared agency itself may be analyzed in different ways.
 I contend that knowledge is a kind of creditable achievement, where this ought to be understood as broadly as possible.
 I argue that inquiring together, which requires epistemic aims, achieves those epistemic aims in a uniquely social manner, resulting in a genuinely shared achievement.
-Thus, inquiring together is a socioepistemic activity, possible only because of shared agency, and it results in a socioepistemic achievement, the shared achievement of knowledge.
+Thus, inquiring together is a socioepistemic activity, possible only because of shared agency, and its successful result is a socioepistemic achievement, the shared achievement of knowledge.
 I conclude Chapter 4 by describing a virtue-theoretic account of knowledge, which also entails that collaborative inquiry has a distinctly socioepistemic character.

 Abstract of Chapter Five

 In the first part of this chapter, I use empirical studies to show that oftentimes, collaborative inquiry is more valuable than individual inquiry, group knowledge, and even testimony.
 These studies show correlations between collaborative learning and deeper understanding, between self-referential learning and memory retention, and between inquiry-based learning and explanatory understanding.
-All these studies suggest that collaborative inquiry, which has distinctively epistemic aims, has the proclivity to achieve those aims more often and to a greater extent than other social-epistemic activities.
+All these studies suggest that collaborative inquiry, which has distinctively epistemic aims, has the proclivity to achieve those aims better than other social-epistemic activities, both qualitatively and quantitatively.
 In the second half of the chapter, I argue that social cognition grounds shared inquiry, which can shed light on the epistemic efficacy described in the first half of the chapter.
-I argue that social cognition underlies shared epistemic activity, and some complex social-cognitive mechanisms underlie collaborative inquiry in particular.
-I describe social cognition, showing that certain basic social-cognitive mechanisms, such as mindreading, are necessary for shared epistemic activity.
-Some complex types of social cognition, such as shared reasoning, are necessary for collaborative inquiry, and so uniquely constitute the phenomenon under consideration in this dissertation.
-This can provide an explanation for why collaborative inquiry often produces better epistemic results than its social-epistemic alternatives.
-I conclude the chapter by discussing the value we find in social interaction with others, which can partly explain the value of collaborative inquiry.
+I argue that social cognition underlies all shared epistemic activity, and certain social-cognitive mechanisms underlie collaborative inquiry in particular.
+Some types of social cognition, such as shared reasoning, are necessary for collaborative inquiry but not other social-epistemic phenomena, and so uniquely constitute the phenomenon under consideration in this dissertation.
+This fact explains why collaborative inquiry often produces better epistemic results than its social-epistemic alternatives.